justinhough/shopify-primus/README.md

 ## Support

-Get involved with Timber or follow along with updates and news.
+Get involved and follow along with updates.

 - Submit and track all issues / feature requests on Github.
 - Follow author [@jrhough](http://twitter.com/jrhough) and ask questions on Twitter.